 The Chase Sapphire Preferred® Card has long worn the crown as the preferred rewards credit card for many travelers, however, the Citi Premier℠ Card has some fantastic bonus categories, similar benefits, and access to all of Citi’s transfer partners.

-- Chase Sapphire Preferred® Card – Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®
+- Chase Sapphire Preferred® Card – Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.

 One of the first items to measure when signing up for a new travel card is the signup bonus.
 Typically, the bigger the bonus, the higher the minimum spend required to achieve it.
-In this case, both cards provide a similar value welcome bonus and minimum spend.
-If we had to split hairs, we'd hand it to the Sapphire Preferred as we rank Ultimate Rewards points as slightly more valuable than ThankYou Points?
+In this case, the Sapphire Preferred has a much higher value welcome bonus, but a similar minimum spend.

-Points Earning & Bonus Category: Sapphire Preferred vs. ThankYou Premier
+Points Earning & Bonus Category: Sapphire Preferred vs. Citi Premier

-- Sapphire Preferred – 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide
+- Sapphire Preferred – Earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.

-If you were to redeem points from either program through their respective travel portals, points could be redeemed for 1.25¢ per point towards the cost of flights for ThankYou Points, and towards airfare, hotel, car rental, cruises, or activities in the case of the Sapphire Preferred.
+If you were to redeem points through the Ultimate Rewards travel portal, points could be redeemed for 1.25¢ per point towards the cost of airfare, hotel, car rental, cruises, or activities in the case of the Sapphire Preferred.

-As we’ll show below, points can also be transferred to a variety of travel partners allowing you to achieve a higher potential return on points, but for this section, we’ll leave the point value at the standard 1.25¢/point.
+Points can also be transferred to a variety of travel partners allowing you to achieve a higher potential return on points.

-The 3X points on gas alone can have a big effect on the balance of your rewards account, and while overall we rate Ultimate Rewards points slightly more valuable than ThankYou Points (explained below), the ThankYou Premier comes out on top in the battle of the bonus categories.
+The 3X points on gas alone can have a big effect on the balance of your rewards account, and while, overall, we rate Ultimate Rewards points slightly more valuable than ThankYou Points (explained below), the Citi Premier comes out on top in the battle of the bonus categories.